 i.
 They tore their clothes, showing utter grief and mourning; acting as if someone had died – or was about to die.

 iii.
-Only do not rebel against the Lord, nor fear the people . . . the Lord is with us: Their fear and unbelief was willful rebellion.
-Therefore Joshua and Caleb appealed to their will of the people, asking them to decide to give up their rebellion and return to the Lord.
-The people of Israel didn’t have to give in to their feelings of fear, of anger to the Lord, of unbelief.
+Only do not rebel against the LORD, nor fear the people… the LORD is with us: Their fear and unbelief were willful rebellion.
+Therefore, Joshua and Caleb appealed to their will of the people, asking them to decide to give up their rebellion and return to the LORD.
+The people of Israel didn’t have to give in to their feelings of fear, of anger to the LORD, of unbelief.
 By God’s grace they could choose to submit to Him and trust Him.

 5. (10) Two responses to the appeal of Joshua and Caleb.